ahrav/Image-Classification-Sagemaker/README.md

 Download the starter files.
 Download/Make the dataset available.

+## Files used
+hpo.py - Used for the hyperparameter tuning phase. train_model.py - Used as the main training script after hyperparameters are deduced from the hpo.py script. inference.py - script used for the deployed endpoint in order to make inferences on live data. train_and_deploy.ipynb - main jupyter notebook with all the steps. profiler-report.* - report generated during training with the profiler hooks enabled.

 ## Dataset
 The provided dataset is the dogbreed classification dataset which can be found in the classroom.
 The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.